teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 **Does this make sense?** Team 01 is like that friend who always says "Hey, let's try this!"
 They're the spark that gets everyone excited.
 Without them, nothing would ever BEGIN.

 Think of it like the first day of school.
-Scary?
-Maybe!
-But also exciting, right?
+A little scary AND exciting at the same time, right?
 That's Team 01 energy - jumping in even when you don't know exactly what will happen.

 ---